 What happens at the end?

 We arrive in Durness on Thurday so that we are in place to catch the small boat across the estuary so that we can cycle the final 12 miles (each way) to reach the lighthouse at Cape Wrath.
 As Cape Wrath is the most north westerly point on mainland UK it marks our final destination.
 The road can only be accessed by boat and the road isn’t in a good state of repair.
 This section is only suitable for mountain bikes really.
 As many people will be using road bikes, we hire mountain bikes (this will cost £50) to complete the final section of the trip (if you had fairly wide tyres on your hybrid bike you could try it but we wouldn’t really recommend it).
 Once we have arrived at the lighthouse we need to cycle back 12 miles to meet the boat back across the estuary to Durness.
 A coach will then take us to Inverness and we will spend the final night (Friday) in Inverness.
 You will then be in place for onward travel from either Inverness airport or the station.
+N.B If last minute weather scuppers our plans to get over to Cape Wrath, the mountain bikes still have to be paid for unfortunately as they are ordered and paid for in advance.

 If you are taking your bike back with you then we will transport your bike to Inverness for you or if you choose the ‘return transport’ option then your bikes will be packed & couriered back to your address for you.